kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/implementation_progress.md

 ## Overview

 This document tracks the progress of implementing UI text localization in the FlashMaster application, replacing hardcoded strings with localized references.
-The implementation follows the [Flutter Internationalization Guide](https://docs.flutter.dev/ui/accessibility-and-localization/internationalization) using the `flutter_localizations` and `intl` packages.
+The implementation follows an English-only approach using the Flutter localization framework.
+The decision to focus on English-only has simplified the implementation while maintaining a foundation for future internationalization if needed.

 ## Task 1: UI Text Localization Implementation Status